xunchao/learngit/readme.txt

- Git is a version controling system.
+ Git is a distributed version controling system.
  Git is free software.